Updated February 15, 2021.

 Aside from specific drills, tee work is probably the best thing you can do to improve your hitting.
 It improves hand/eye coordination and creates a controlled situation from which to swing at the ball which allows you to focus entirely on the little details of your form and technique.
 Move the tee around to various positions around home plate to simulate inside pitches, outside pitches, and so on.
 Adjust the tee height to work on pitches at various heights in the strike zone.
 Most importantly, make repetitive good strong swings with solid ball contact.

 Alongside tee work, hitting fungo is excellent offseason training.
 Tossing the ball yourself and hitting it before it hits the ground really improves your hand/eye coordination as well as your overall coordination.
 Best of all, you can do this totally solo and it’s fun!
-Hanging a whiffle ball from a tree or other high place and then practicing your swing with it is another fun and easy way to get in some offseason hitting practice.
+Hanging a whiffle ball from a tree or other high place and then practicing your swing with it is another fun and easy way to get in some extra hitting practice.
 You can also make a couple of bats from broomsticks and purchase plastic practice golf balls and other small balls to hit.
 As you get better and better at hitting things with the broomstick bats, find smaller and smaller objects to hit to increase the difficulty.
 Some players even use black eyed peas to hit with a broomstick bat!